gridsingularity/gsy-e/wiki/README.md

 ## Publishing

-The wiki is hosted on [Read the Docs](https://readthedocs.org) and is built on each published commit to the master branch on the GitHub repository.
+The wiki is hosted on github and is built on each published commit to the master branch on the GitHub repository.

 ## Styling